RangineniSaiPrasanna/NullClass_DataScience_Tasks/README.md

-**Null Class — Data Science Internship Project**
+**Null Class - Data Science Internship Project**

-**Project Overview**
+**Tasks Overview**

-This project was developed during my Data Science internship and focuses on building a text-to-image generation pipeline.
+This repository contains taks that was developed during my Data Science internship and focuses on building a text-to-image generation pipeline.
 It involves tokenizing and encoding text with pre-trained language models, exploring multimodal datasets, fine-tuning advanced generative models, and improving GANs with attention mechanisms for better image quality.

 **Features**